GitXhj/Material_Mermaid/README.md

-# Material_Mermaid
+# AI Mermaid Tool 🧜‍♂️✨
-An AI-powered Mermaid diagram tool built with Material-UI.
-Open-source under the MIT License.
-Star ⭐ if you like it!
+An AI-powered diagram generation tool, Material-UI (MUI), and Mermaid.js.
+Create clean, professional flowcharts, sequence diagrams, and more using natural language—completely ad-free and open-source!